qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-RowResizer control handles LeftMouseDown, MouseMove, and LeftMouseUp to let user to drag this control.
+The RowResizer control supports LeftMouseDown, MouseMove, and LeftMouseUp functions, allowing the user to drag the control.
-To resize the row, its dataContext must implement IRowHeightProvider interface.
+To resize a row, its dataContext must implement the IRowHeightProvider interface.
 This interface declares a single RowHeight property to store the current row height.

 ```csharp